 - We are composting

-Last year we conducted a lifestyle survey amongst our congregation.
+We conducted a lifestyle survey amongst our congregation.
 This asked questions about life and habits outside of church and gave us an idea of areas that we can explore further to encourage and facilitate change.

 Our commitment to caring for creation is also regularly reflected in our liturgy.
 Prayers for the planet and the restoration of man’s broken humanity are included in every Eucharist.
 We ask for God’s grace to give us the courage, patience and persistence that is needed to make the changes in our daily lives that we hope will make a difference to the world for future generations.